How to Make Money in Medical School: 7 Ideas for Medical Students

 To keep you, your home, and your belongings safe, Airbnb covers every booking with $1 million in property damage protection and another $1 million in insurance against accidents.

-3. Become a social media influencer
+3. Become a Social Media Influencer

+Social media for doctors is no joke, thanks to covid.
+There are many practicing physicians with social media followings in the hundreds of thousands.
+That is “influencer” level and you could do it, too!
+An influencer is a person with a large online following who gets paid by companies to promote their products or services in their social media posts.
 More and more medical school students are moonlighting as influencers because their medical training gives them credibility with social media followers.
 Some promote health and fitness products.
 Those who are studying dermatology can get paid to post about skin care products.
 Other influencers have sponsored content for more general products and services, such as:

+To become an influencer, you need a large following that attracts potential advertisers.
+You also need a niche subject that you can regularly post about.
 To grow your audience, you need to post compelling content on a regular basis.
 You will also typically need to be active on two to four social media platforms.

 For example, if you buy something with a total cost of $5.25, you would save and invest the 75 cents in “spare change.”